ffflorian/pkgsource/README.md

 ### Get the repository for a specific version

-**Note**: this doesn't mean you will get the exact source for the specific version, instead you will be redirected to the package's repository.
-If you need the source code for the exact version, please use [unpkg](https://unpkg.com).

 Visit `pkgsource.xyz/{packageName}@{version}` in your web browser, e.g. [`pkgsource.xyz/lodash@4.17.15`](https://pkgsource.xyz/lodash@4.17.15).
 This also works with npm tags, e.g. [`pkgsource.xyz/typescript@beta`](https://pkgsource.xyz/typescript@beta)

 If no version is specified, the latest version is assumed.